pebreo/pebreo.github.io/begin/Bonus2-good-enough.md

 It was a stark reminder of our dependence on technology.
 We rely so much on our machines: our diagnoses, our treatments, our very survival to them.
 And now, those machines had betrayed us.
 The hospital, once a bastion of human ingenuity, was crippled by a single, ill-conceived update.

+What makes an organism good enough? what is the litmus test? in Biology, it is ability to pass on your genes.

+What are thr biological adversities tgst a Alligator/Crocodile withstand?0